ManticoreGamesInc/platform-documentation/src/references/perks/implementing.md

 ## Adding a Perks Purchase Button

-Perks can only be purchased using a **UI Perk Purchase Button**, and use a standardized dialogue to confirm a purchase.
+Perks can only be purchased using a **UI Perk Purchase Button**, and use a standardized dialog to confirm a purchase.

 ### Add a Perk Purchase Button to a Project